MaxBarraclough/hello-vala-gtk-gthread/README.md

 Description
 ===========

-A 'hello world' for Gtk, GLib threads, GLib thread pools, and GLib timeouts, in the Vala language.
+A 'hello world' for GTK+, GLib threads, GLib thread pools, and GDK timeouts, in the Vala language.

 Building and Running